pantheon-systems/documentation/source/content/guides/new-dashboard/02-workspaces.md

 ### Switch Between Workspaces

-If you're a member of multiple [Organizations](/organizations), you can stay logged in, and switch between Workspaces to work on personal projects or between Organizations.
+If you're a member of multiple [Organizations](/organizations), you can stay logged in, and switch between Workspaces to work on personal projects or to work between Organizations.

-Switch between Workspaces by clicking the Organization’s name and icon in the upper left:
+Click the Organization’s name and icon in the upper left to switch between Workspaces:

 ![Workspace switcher shows a personal and Agency workspace](../../../images/dashboard/new-dashboard/workspaces-selector.png)